-Note: You must wait a full two minutes after start up to calibrate temperature.
-Used only when it is desired to match the display of the Digital Nano / Nano+ to another on-site thermometer.
+Note: You must wait a full two (2) minutes after start up to calibrate temperature.
+Used only when it is desired to match the display of the Pool Pilot® to another on-site thermometer.

-- 1. Press MENU, press \triangle or ∇ until "Maintenance menu" is displayed, then press SELECT. - 2.
-Press \triangle or ∇ until "Calibrate temp." is displayed, then press SELECT. - 3.
-Press \triangle or ∇ to adjust temperature UP or DOWN to the desired temperature, then press SELECT.
+- 1. Press MENU, press Δ or ∇ until "Maintenance menu" is displayed, then press SELECT. - 2.
+Press \triangle or ∇ until "Calibrate temp" is displayed, then press SELECT. - 3.
+Press \triangle or ∇ to adjust temperature UP or DOWN to the desired setting, then press SELECT.
 The maximum adjustment is \pm 6° F (\pm 3° C). - 4.
 Press \triangle or ∇ until "End menu mode" is displayed, then press SELECT.